tesselle/aion/paper.md

 # Acknowledgements

 The inspiration for this package comes from the `era` package by Joe Roe.
-`era` [@R-era] provides a consistent representation of year-based time scales as a numeric vector with an associated era.

 # References